mailmannn/docker_MySql/README.md

 - MYSQL_ROOT_PASSWORD - Docker-compose file;
 - MYSQL_DATABASE - Docker-compose file;

-The container exposes the 3306 Port and acept connections from any host.
+The container exposes the 3306 Port and aceppts connections from any host.
 THIS SHOULD ONLY BE USED FOR DEV ENV, for prodction please take some security measures.

 Run: